-The Board has an independent chair, Mr. Hornig, who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
+The Board has an independent chair, Mr. Rosati (and Mr. Hornig before he left the Board in December 2023), who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Board chair has substantial ability to shape the work of the Board.
 We believe that separation of the positions of Board chair and Chief Executive Officer reinforces the independence of the Board in its oversight of our business and affairs.
 In addition, we believe that having an independent Board chair creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of Xometry and our stockholders.
 As a result, we believe that having an independent Board chair can enhance the effectiveness of the Board as a whole.